lloc/Multisite-Language-Switcher/readme.txt

 = How can I add the Multisite Language Switcher to the nav-menu of my blog? =

-Please check this [example plugin](https://github.com/lloc/MslsMenu) out.
+Please check this [plugin](https://wordpress.org/plugins/mslsmenu/) out.

 = I don't want to upload the same media files for every site.
 What can I do? =